UKCloud/documentation/articles/vmware/vmw-how-create-vm-from-scratch.md

 13. Back in the *Add VMs* dialog box, you can add more VMs or click **Add** when you're done.

-    You can monitor progress in the *Add VMs* dialog box, or **Cancel** to return to the list of vApps while the VM is created in the background.
+    You can monitor progress in the *Add VMs* dialog box, or click **Cancel** to return to the list of vApps while the VM is created in the background.

     The VM will be deployed as bare metal.